What can I use instead of Epsom salt? (9 alternatives)

 Conclusion

-In this article, we answered the question “What can I use instead of Epsom salt?”, and what are the health benefits of using Epsom salt?
+In this article, we answered the question “What can I use instead of Epsom salt?”, and discussed the alternatives to Epsom salt depending on its use.

 References